making a decision on your home loan

 The advantages of variable rate home loans.

 At the other end of the rate spectrum are variable rates.
-These move with the market, and the recent rate increase has home loan customers querying the benefits, if they’re going to see an increase in repayments.
+These move with the market, meaning you feel every rate increase or cut in real time.

 The obvious benefit?
 If variable rates decrease, your repayments do too.
 Another advantage is being able to make extra repayments with a redraw facility.
 This feature allows you to withdraw the additional money you’ve put in if you need it, giving you greater flexibility when it comes to accessing extra funds.